simard-landscape-lab/rabasar/README.md

 This is a python implementation of Ratio-Based Multitemporal SAR Images Denoising from the [RABASAR](https://hal.archives-ouvertes.fr/hal-01791355/) paper.
 RABASAR is application of the so-called [plug-and-play denoisers](https://arxiv.org/abs/1605.01710) for SAR image de-speckling to a temporal stack of intensity images.

+## Objectives

+We have two primary goals in this repository:

+1. to explore the RABASAR methodology in python including a detailed comparison of related spatial denoising techniques.
+2. to apply the RABASAR methodology to open L-band images from UAVSAR and ALOS-1 in preparation for NISAR.

+For 2., a majority of each [notebook](notebooks/) is dedicated to reprojecting the open imagery into a datacube, inspecting/testing algorithms to determine parameters, saving the output products, plotting subsets, etc. As such, we expect this code to be picked apart and improved as needed for specific SAR applications.

 # Installation

 The installations are based on python 3.7+ using anaconda and conda within a virtual environment.
 Generally, this is accomplished as follows: